aditya-r123/Graph-Visualizer/README.md

 # Graph Visualizer

-A powerful, interactive web application for creating, visualizing, and analyzing graphs with an intuitive drag-and-drop interface.
+A modern, interactive web application for creating, visualizing, and analyzing graphs with an intuitive interface.

 ## ✨ Key Features

-- **Interactive Graph Creation** - Click to add vertices, drag to move them
+- **Interactive Graph Creation** - Left-click to add vertices, drag to move them
-- **Smart Edge Creation** - Click two vertices to connect them with customizable weights
+- **Smart Edge Creation** - Right-click two vertices to connect them with weights
-- **Search Algorithms** - BFS and DFS with animated visualizations
+- **Search Algorithms** - BFS and DFS with animated visualizations and pathfinding
-- **Advanced Edit Mode** - Edit vertex labels, sizes, colors, and shapes (circle, square, triangle, star, pentagon, hexagon, octagon)
+- **Advanced Edit Mode** - Hold vertices for 2.5s to edit labels, sizes, colors, and shapes
+- **Delete Mode** - Bulk delete functionality for managing complex graphs
-- **Comprehensive Save & Load** - Auto-save and manual save/load functionality with session management
+- **Comprehensive Save & Load** - Auto-save and manual save/load with drag-and-drop support
-- **Screenshots & Sharing** - Capture and share your graphs in multiple formats
+- **Export & Sharing** - Screenshot and export graphs in JPG, PNG, and JSON formats
-- **Modern UI** - Dark/light theme with responsive design and intuitive controls
+- **Modern UI** - Dark theme with responsive design, customizable controls, and mouse position tracking

 ## 🌟 Why Graph Visualizer Fills a Critical Gap